phorton1/base-apps-gitMUI/docs/config.md

 ## Automatic Generation of git_repos.txt

-The git_repos.txt file can be constructed for a new installation by running **gitUI** with a *command line parameters* of **init**:
+The git_repos.txt file can be constructed for a new installation by running **gitMUI** with a *command line parameters* of **init**:

-	C> gitUI init			- using installed EXE
+	C> gitMUI init			- using installed EXE
-	C> perl gitUI.pm init	- using pure Perl
+	C> perl gitMUI.pm init	- using pure Perl

 When building a new git_repos.txt file, the system will do its best to: